lambdaclass/lambdaworks/docs/src/proving_systems/plonk/implementation.md

 # Implementation
-In this section we discuss the implementation details of the plonk algorithm.
-We use the notation and terminology of the [recap](./protocol.md) and [recap](./recap.md) sections.
+In this section we discuss the implementation details of the PLONK algorithm.
+We use the notation and terminology of the [protocol](./protocol.md) and [recap](./recap.md) sections.

 At the moment our API supports the backend of PLONK.
 That is, all the setup, prove and verify algorithms.
 We temporarily rely on external sources for the definition of a circuit and the creation of the $Q$ and $V$ matrices, as well as the execution of it to obtain the trace matrix $T$.
 We mainly use gnark temporarily for that purpose.